THORNTON, Colo. – Police have arrested the suspect in a deadly shooting at a Thornton Walmart store.

 No other physical injuries were reported.
 However, police say several people received medical attention for anxiety.
 Several distraught employees could be seen in the parking lot comforting each other.

 Investigators say there is no indication that terrorism was a motive, but have not ruled anything out at this point.
 They are still interviewing hundreds of witnesses and going through surveillance video.

-Special agents with the Bureau of Alcohol, Tobacco, Firearms and Explosives were helping police in the investigation.
+Special agents with the Federal Bureau of Investigation and the Bureau of Alcohol, Tobacco, Firearms and Explosives were helping police in the investigation.

 The shooting at the busy shopping center forced customers to either hide in the store or frantically run for the doors.

-Witness Harold Stevens said he was in the store with his son when he heard at least three shots.
+Harold Stevens told Denver 7 he was in the store with his son when he heard at least three shots.
 He said an employee directed him and his son to a back door where they were able to escape safely.

 Witness Harold Solomon describes the moment he heard the first gunshot in the #WalmartShooting pic.twitter.com/lZ78Ersr5k